phaserjs/phaser/README.md

 * Animations now allow for speeds greater than 0, rather than forcing them to be greater than 1.
 This allows you to have animation speeds slower than 1 frame per second (thanks @jayrobin #2664)
 * Weapon.fire and all related methods (fireAtXY, fireAtPointer, fireAtSprite) now all return the instance of the Phaser.Bullet that was fired, or `null` if nothing was fired.
 Previously it would return a boolean, but this change allows you to perform additional processing on the Bullet as required (thanks @JTronLabs #2696)
 * Sound.loopFull now returns the Sound instance that was looped (thanks @hilts-vaughan #2697)
+* ArcadePhysics Body.rotation now reads its initial value from sprite.angle instead of sprite.rotation.
+The property was immediately replaced with the correct value in Body.preUpdate regardless, but it keeps it consistent (thanks @samme #2708)

 ### Bug Fixes